marleriee/RHRV_SDU/README.md

 ### Using RHRV to compute RHRV within episodes

-**To speed up processing and analysis of several HRV episodes for multiple participants, we employ a for-loop.**
+**To speed up the processing and analysis of several HRV episodes for multiple participants, we employ a for-loop.**

-1. Initially, the location of the ECG or PPG files (e.g. .sdf file) on your computer needs to be defined under *datafolder*.
-For the example data, the .sdf files are integrated in the RHRV_SDU extension Moreover, the files describing *episodes-of-interest* as well as *participant characteristics* need to be loaded into R as explained above.
+1. Initially, the location of the ECG or PPG files (e.g. .sdf file) on your computer needs to be defined under *datafolder* (see code above in **Files**).
+For the example data, the .sdf files are integrated into the RHRV_SDU extension.
+Moreover, the files describing *episodes-of-interest* as well as *participant characteristics* need to be loaded into R as explained above (see code above in **Datasets**).

-To run the following code on your own datasets, you need to define the location of your HR files, similar to the tutorial.
+To run the following code on your own datasets, you need to define the location of your ECG/PPG files on your computer, similar to the tutorial.
 Moreover, the episode and sample characteristics datasets need to be loaded into R containing all columns included in the example data.